 Take one piece at a time, lay it flat on the surface and use a rolling pin to flatten this into a much wider disk.
 Check next picture.

 See how flat this looks.
 And you can see all those layers.
 This is the tart base!
 Do not go any thicker, as the puff would , well, puff up too much as it cooks and the custard will have no room to fit in then.

 Now you can place this in a tart mold.
 You can use a muffin tin but the sides will be under cooked.
-So it is recommended to use tart molds for this so heat can get all around tart bases.
+So it is recommended to use individual tart molds for this so heat can get all around the tart base.

 Cover the tart base with the disk.
 If there is excess hanging out, that fine, you can trim them later!

 Push the pastry on to the wall so it won’t slide off.

 Once you are done with all of them, Place the tart cases on a tray and refrigerate for about 30 – 45 minutes.
 This relaxes gluten, so they won’t shrink back in the oven.